Dopelganker/rsschool-cv-st-0-/cv.md

  * Higher technical education.
  * course Java Rush(syntax and core).
  # Language:
- Note as good as i would like.
+ note as good as i would like.